zhong-yy/volpick/README.md

 # Code
-The code here is for downloading and formatting data, training and testing a model.
+The code here is for downloading and formatting data, training and testing the model.
 Part of the training and evaluation code is adapted from [pick-benchmark](https://github.com/seisbench/pick-benchmark).